Key Takeaways

 What if the Uber or Lyft driver who hit me claims the app was off?

-Drivers sometimes claim the app was off to avoid triggering the rideshare company's commercial insurance.
-However, Uber and Lyft maintain detailed records of driver app activity, ride requests, and GPS data.
-Your attorney can subpoena this data to establish the driver's actual status at the time of the crash.
+Drivers sometimes say the app was off or that no ride had been accepted.
+Uber and Lyft maintain records of driver app activity, ride requests, and location data.
+Your attorney can seek this data to establish the driver's actual status at the time of the crash.

 Does my own car insurance cover me in a rideshare accident?